HappyJoo/LeetCodegarbage/README.md

 # hello-world
 Hello, there you here~

-This is a little repository that i used to save some code.
+This is a little repository that i use to save some code.

 Most of them should be found at [LeetCode](www.leetcode.com)